ZhymonNorman/ZhymonNorman/README.md

 Hi there 👋, my name is Simon.
-I'm a multi-disciplined developer with a focus in game development, devops, and frontend development.
+I'm a multi-disciplined developer with a focus in game development, devops, and web development.
 I mostly work in [Unreal Engine](https://unrealengine.com/) , JavaScript, [Next.js](https://nextjs.org) & Rust.

 *What I'm up to these days:*
 - DevOps Engineer @ [STOIC](https://stoicstudio.com/)